tekamolo/Delos/README.md

 **What is Delos?**

 Delos is a framework aiming to answer a clients need.
-Since it is not possible to use a wellknown frameworks such as `Symfony` or `Laravel`, and because it had to coexist with the old system, we had to create one in order to accelerate the renewal of the coding structure.
+Since it is not possible to use a wellknown frameworks such as `Symfony` or `Laravel` in old systems (php 5.3 and above in few cases), I had to create one in order to accelerate the transformation from a legacy code into a more modern design.
+However I am working to provide a structure supporting only php 7.1 and above.

 The implementation of `Delos` had helped us to implement common programming structure and concepts such as: